'Want to head out for some breakfast?' he suggests.

 And I raise an eyebrow at my day planner, which sits next to my fork.

 I forgot to grab the keys, but not pen and paper.
 Telling.

-And as he sits besides me, killing time by flicking through the newspaper, I decided to do something I haven’t quite been able to do the last few months: write.
+And as he sits beside me, killing time by flicking through the newspaper, I decided to do something I haven't quite been able to do the last few months: write.

 Write like this.